Introduction to Multi-Factor Authentication

 - Inherence factors

 Modern knowledge factors include user names or IDs, passwords, PINs, and the answers to security questions.
 Possession factors are such things as bank or ID cards, security tokens, one-time passwords (OTP), and, increasingly, smart phones.
 Inherence factors are rapidly expanding with developments in biometrics technology.
 In addition to fingerprints, these factors now include facial and voice recognition, retina scans, even an individual’s typing patterns on a keyboard.
+Location factors refer to the user's physical location at the time of authentication.
+In general these factors do not require any user input but are determined automatically for example by looking up IP addresses.

 Single-factor authentication has obvious limitations.
 Passwords, for example, are often used as a virtual one-factor authorization method but passwords are easily forgotten, easily stolen, and sometimes easily hacked.
-Consequently even in the consumer world, there has been a growing push toward Two-factor Authentication (2FA), also sometimes called Two-step Verification or Two-step Authentication.
-Strictly speaking 2FA is a subset of MFA and the simplest form of a multifactor strategy.
+Consequently, even in the consumer world, there has been a growing push toward Two-factor Authentication (2FA), also sometimes called Two-step Verification or Two-step Authentication.
+Strictly speaking 2FA is a subset of MFA and the simplest form of a multi-factor strategy.

-Other names for Multifactor Authentication¶
+Other Names for Multi-Factor Authentication¶

 - Two-factor Authentication